Azure/ADX-in-a-Day-Lab1/README.md

 In this challenge we will explore 3 capabilities of Data Explorer

 - **Update Policy** is like an internal ETL.
-It can help you manipulate or enrich the data as it gets ingested into the source table (e.g. extracting JSON into separate columns, creating a new calculated column, joining the new records with a static dimension table that is already in your database, etc).
+It can help you manipulate or enrich the data as it gets ingested into the source table (e.g. extracting JSON into separate columns, creating a new calculated column, joining the newly ingested records with a static dimension table that is already in your database, etc).
 For these cases, using an update policy is a very common and powerful practice.<br>
 Each time records get ingested into the source table, the update policy's query (which we'll define in the update policy) will run on them (and **only on newly ingested records** - other existing records in the source table aren’t visible to the update policy when it runs), and the results of the query will be appended to the target table.
-This function output schema and target table schema should exactly match.
+This function's output schema and target table schema should exactly match.

 - **User-defined functions** are reusable KQL subqueries that can be defined as part of the query itself (ad-hoc functions), or persisted as part of the database metadata (stored functions - reusable KQL query, with the given name).
 Stored functions are invoked through a name, are provided with zero or more input arguments (which can be scalar or tabular), and produce a single value (which can be scalar or tabular) based on the function body.